• Skip to primary navigation

 1. I like to start them and place them into the baking dish, stopping before they are baked.

-3. Once I am ready to bake them, I will remove the saran wrap, top them with the cheeses, and rest them on the counter for about 30 minutes before covering and baking the gluten-free scalloped potatoes.
+3. Once ready to bake them, I will remove the saran wrap, top them with the cheeses, and rest them on the counter for about 30 minutes before covering and baking the gluten-free scalloped potatoes.

 • You do not need to defrost before reheating frozen scalloped potatoes.